African wildcat

+The African wildcat is the ancestor of the domestic cat (F. catus).
+Some African wildcats were domesticated about 10,000 years ago in the Near East.
+Interspecific hybrids between both species are common where their ranges overlap.

 Taxonomy

 Felis lybica was the scientific name proposed in 1780 by Georg Forster who based his description on a specimen from Gafsa on the Barbary Coast that had the size of a domestic cat, but a reddish fur, short black tufts on the ears, and a ringed tail.

 Between the late 18th and 20th centuries, several naturalists and curators of natural history museums described and proposed new names for wildcat holotypes from Africa and the Near East, including: